-Ben Traverse is a young person with a very wide hat who commands a wide array of instruments in their mission to bring the finest traditional folk music into the 21st century.
+Folksinger, balladeer, educator, songwriter, and Earthwork Music Collective member Ben Traverse commands a wide array of instruments in their mission to bring the finest traditional folk music into the 21st century.
+With deep roots in the Great Lakes State, they travel Michigan and beyond telling stories and truths as old as the hills.

 Always having a keen interest in history, especially from a cultural perspective, traditional music quickly became Traverse’s biggest passion.
 After moving to Grand Rapids and getting a degree in audio engineering, they quickly became heavily involved working behind the scenes with many West Michigan acts.
 If you frequent local concerts, you’ve probably seen Ben slinging merch or a poster they hung up!

-Since then, Traverse has spent the better part of a decade cutting his teeth playing listening rooms, festivals, and bars.
+Since then, Traverse has spent the better part of a decade cutting their teeth playing listening rooms, festivals, and bars.
 He’s found his passion steeping himself in the rich history of traditional folk music and using folk music as a vehicle for community, collaboration, education, and environmental and social activism.

 2021 marked the beginning of Traverse’s chapter as a recording folk artist with the release of Songs of the Lakes, Rivers, and Seas: Shanties, Forecastle Songs, and Other Maritimes Ballads, a collaborative collection of sea shanties with Michael Dause (Moss Manor, Treeskin) under the name Shantyland, bridging the high seas and the Great Lakes.

-2022 saw two releases, the solo full length LP Old Time American Music and the EP In the Moment, both efforts aimed at capturing the feel of early Folkways recordings of a person in a room singing songs, intimate and raw.
+2022 saw two releases, the solo full length LP Old Time American Music and the EP In the Moment, both aimed at capturing the feel of early Folkways recordings of a person in a room singing songs, intimate and raw.

 Photo by Liz Tiffany